 \subsubsection{Model calculation}

-While the fluence output factor could be experimentally measured for any beam, it would not represent the clinical PE effect on RBE-weighted dose.
-We thus calculated the fluence and clinical output factors for all the clinical carbon-ion beams according to the formulation fully described in Sec.~\ref{sec:2A}.
+While the dose modifying factor could be experimentally measured, it would not represent the clinical PE effect on RBE-weighted dose.
+We thus calculated the dose and clinical-dose modifying factors for every combination of energy and modulation to cover all the clinical carbon-ion beams, according to the formulation described in Sec.~\ref{sec:2A}.